National Grid (US)

 Current NWA Opportunities

-National Grid released a Request for Proposal (RFP) for Non-Wires Alternatives (NWA) solutions in 20+ areas in its Massachusetts service territory for Summer 2026 - Summer 2029 and Winter 2026 - Winter 2029, for up to 30.2 MW of total load relief.
+National Grid released a Request for Proposal (RFP) for NWA solutions in Schroeppel for the Gilbert Mills Substation in its New York State service territory for Summer 2026 - Summer 2030 for up to 2.7 MW of load relief each year.

 • Who can apply: Demand response providers, energy service companies, DER owners, operators, developers, and aggregators.